JetBrains/teamcity-documentation/topics/how-to-configure-cicd-with-jetbrains-space.md

 1. Click __From JetBrains Space__.
 2. As it is the first time you connect this server to your Space instance, you have to authenticate in Space via your user profile.
 Click __Sign in to Space__, enter your credentials, and confirm the authentication.
 Next time, you won't have to confirm it again, unless you explicitly sign off or change your password.
   If you get the _OAuth 2.0 Error_, this probably means that the _Redirect URI_ has not been configured properly in Step 1 of the preliminary setup.
 Make sure to [revise it](#redirect-uri).
+Note that Space supports only HTTPS connection.
    <img src="create-project-from-space.png" width="706" alt="Create a project from a Space repository"/>
 3. TO DO

 ## Building Sources of Pull Requests

+Creating a project from a JetBrains Space repository

 ## Reporting Build Statuses to JetBrains Space